suhaskm-neu/Credit-Risk-Classification-Model/README.md

 # PyTorch Neural Network for Loan Repayment Prediction

 ## Overview
-This project leverages the power of PyTorch to develop a sophisticated Neural Network model that predicts whether an individual will repay a loan.
+This project leverages the power of PyTorch to develop a Neural Network model that predicts whether an individual will repay a loan or default.
 This task is crucial in the financial sector, aiding in the decision-making process for loan approvals.
 The model's unique strength lies in its ability to handle imbalanced datasets, a common challenge in real-world scenarios.

 ## Features
 - **Data Preprocessing:** Special focus on handling imbalanced datasets.
 Utilizes the Synthetic Minority Over-sampling Technique (SMOTE) to ensure a balanced representation of classes, enhancing the model's ability to learn from minority classes.